|| Posts by

 Q: If Kraftwerk never existed, where do you think electronic music would be today?
 Would it be at a previous point on the electronic music timeline or would it have gone in a completely different direction?

-A: Well, I’m not that old to have been there… I grew up in the 80s as a small kid when Kraftwerk was already around for a decade and well-known in Europe… so their influence on most everything-in-4/4 in electronic music was a done deal by then.
-But I’ll take a stab at hypothesizing about this super-interesting proposition.
+A: Well, I’m not that old to have been there… I was a small kid playing the piano in the 80s when Kraftwerk had been already around for a decade and well-known in Europe… so their influence on most everything-in-4/4 in electronic music was a done deal by then.
+But I’ll take a stab at hypothesizing about this fascinating proposition.

 • The 4/4 time signature would have become popular in electronic music in some fashion anyway, since it was the middle ages’ 2/4 folk dance rhythms then the ’60s disco’s straightforward patterns that evolved into 4/4 dance-able rhythms – the point being dance-able – in other genres as well.